Chocolate Brownie Baklava

 Chocolate Brownie Baklava – New decadence in an ancient treat.

-Baklava is among the oldest and yet modern day delicacies known to us, dating back to the 13th century in Turkey where some believe that it originated.
+Baklava is among the oldest and yet modern-day delicacies known to us, dating back to the 13th century in Turkey where some believe that it originated.
 Others dispute that claim, saying that it is an ancient treat enjoyed by the Romans and subsequently enjoyed by the Byzantine empire.
-Honey and nut based sweets were popular all those years ago and remain popular to this day.
-I can’t help but wonder what those folks would have thought of this treat if they could see and taste what we did to it right here in Neenah, Wisconsin in the year 2015.
-We added chocolate.

-We had some leftover fillo dough from the Greek Chicken and Rice in Fillo Dough post we put together a couple of weeks ago.
-We’ve worked with fillo in the past, including the delicious Brat Bites we did a year or so back and I wanted to find yet another recipe to make using this paper thin pastry.
+We had some leftover filo dough from the Greek Chicken and Rice in Fillo Dough post we put together a couple of weeks ago.
+We’ve worked with filo in the past, including the delicious Brat Bites we did a year or so back and I wanted to find yet another recipe to make using this paper-thin pastry.

 Many people have mentioned they are reluctant to use fillo dough because it intimidates them.
 I call it fear of fillo syndrome (FFS) and like many other things that we are afraid of it is best dealt with by simply facing this fear.
 Or in this case, facing the fillo.